Let It Be Me (The Everly Brothers song): Jill Corey

 "Let It Be Me" was first adapted into English by Manny Curtis, and performed in 1957 by American singer Jill Corey as the character Linda Wallis on an episode (also titled "Let It Be Me") of the anthology television series Climax!.
 Corey's version of the song was released as a single by Columbia Records and reached number 57 on the Billboard Hot 100.

 Betty Everett and Jerry Butler

 American singers Betty Everett and Jerry Butler released their version of "Let It Be Me" from their album Delicious Together on Vee-Jay Records in 1964.
-The song peaked at number 5 on the Billboard Hot 100, number 1 on Billboard's Hot R&B Singles chart, and number 28 in Canada.
-On the New Zealand Lever Hit Parade chart it peaked at #6.
+The song peaked at number five on the Billboard Hot 100, number 1 on Billboard's Hot R&B Singles chart, and number 28 in Canada.
+On the New Zealand Lever Hit Parade chart it peaked at number six.

 Johnny Young & Kompany

 Australian singer Johnny Young, with his backing band Kompany, released "Let It Be Me" from his EP of the same name as a single on Clarion in 1966.
 It reached number 4 on the Kent Music Report chart, and was the 18th highest charting single of the year in Australia.